learlab/learlab.github.io/index.md

 %}

 {% capture text %}
-We produce large, public datasets.
-We also host competitions in which teams of scientists compete to model our data.
+We produce comprehensive, publicly available datasets designed to support a wide range of research efforts.
+To encourage innovation, we host data-centric competitions where teams of scientists can test their models and solutions.
+These efforts help drive progress in data analysis while promoting collaboration and knowledge exchange.

 {%
-  include link.html
+  include button.html
   link="data"
-  text="See our Datasets and Competitions" icon="fas fa-arrow-right" flip=true
+  text="Explore our data"
+  icon="fa-solid fa-arrow-right"
+  flip=true
+  style="bare"
 %}

 {:.center}
 {% endcapture %}